 If you crave the excitement and culture of the historical seaside city that is Halifax, here are two winery regions that you can visit during the day and still be back to the city in time for dinner and drinks at one of the world-class restaurants Halifax has to offer.

 Gaspereau Valley: The hour-long drive out to Gaspereau Valley rewards you with a breathtaking view of the Bay of Fundy just before you hit the small town of Wolfville.
 Park your car at Gaspereau Vineyards and pick up a bike.
 Enjoy a short 6-minute ride to one of the most acclaimed sparkling wine houses in Canada, Benjamin Bridge.
 A newly renovated tasting room provides excellent views of the Gaspereau Valley.
-Then head up the hill working up your appetite and spend lunch at Luckett Vineyards, learning about their buried wine line.
+Then head up the hill working up your appetite, and spend lunch at Luckett Vineyards, learning about their buried wine line.
 After your mid-day meal, you can use the authentic London phone booth in the vineyard to call home and tell everyone about the stunning view and amazing wines Nova Scotia has.
-Next, if you want to better understand organic viticulture there is no one better to explain it then the people at L’Acadie Vineyards.
+Next, if you want to better understand organic viticulture, there is no one better to explain it than the people at L’Acadie Vineyards.
 Finally, finish off the day with a glass and a snack at the vine side patio at Gaspereau Vineyards, their dry version of Muscat will have you swirling and sniffing for hours.